 Iga Vase by Sawada Hiroyuki

-Iga ware (Iga-yaki) is one member in Sawada Hiroyuki's ceramic making repertoire.
-Born in Mie Prefecture (central Japan) in the late 7th century, Iga became popular among the busho-chajin, or warrior tea men, who found its rustic tenor complimentary with the aesthetics of chanoyu.
+Iga ware (Iga-yaki) is one member within Sawada's ceramic making repertoire.
+First fired at kilns in Mie Prefecture (central Japan) in the late 7th century, Iga later became popular among the busho-chajin, or warrior tea men, who found its rustic tenor complimentary with the aesthetics of chanoyu.

 Iga-yaki goes through a rigorous transformation inside the kiln.
 Fired at 1350°C (2460°F), pots become peppered when superheated grains of feldspar in the clay burst through their earthen bed.
 Heat change gradations and other yōhen (kiln changes) markings are the incidental effects which give Iga its individual character, ensuring that no two pieces are ever the same.

 Sawada Hiroyuki proudly displays his rendition of Iga in this lovely handled vase.
 It is tall enough to accommodate arrangements with long stemmed flowers.
-As an interior display piece, however, it makes a strong impression on its own.
+As an interior display piece, however, it makes an impression all on its own.

 A wooden presentation box will be custom made to order and signed by the artist.
 Delivery time for this item is 2 weeks.